wighawag/tutorial-hardhat-deploy/README.md

   const {deployer, tokenOwner} = await getNamedAccounts(); // Fetch the accounts.
 These can be configured in hardhat.config.ts as explained above.

   await deploy('Token', { // This will create a deployment called 'Token'.
 By default it will look for an artifact with the same name.
-The contract option allows you to use a different artifact.
+The 'contract' option allows you to use a different artifact.
     from: deployer, // Deployer will be performing the deployment transaction.
     args: [tokenOwner], // tokenOwner is the address used as the first argument to the Token contract's constructor.
     log: true, //Ddisplay the address and gas used in the console (not when run in test though).